gupta-ak/openenclave-1/docs/DesignDocs/CustomAttestation.md

 ...
 ```

-#### 3. Challenger is provided with evidence and uses its own collaterals:
+#### 3. Challenger is provided with evidence and uses its own endorsements:

 ##### Server generates the evidence
 ```C